 Christmas Phalaenopsis Planter

-Here are some detailed tips on how to keep your Christmas Phalaenopsis Planter healthy and happy long after Christmas, for many years.
+Here are some detailed tips on how to keep your Christmas Phalaenopsis Planter healthy and happy long after Christmas, even for many years.

 Keep your Orchid in its container in a place where it has plenty of light but not direct sunlight.
 This is particularly important in the hot summer months.
 If the plant has too much sunlight the leaves will turn yellow.
 And without enough light the leaves can turn very dark green and the new buds will drop.
 The ideal temperature is 20-22 °C, with a minimum of 16 and maximum of 32, and never put the plant close to a radiator.